sidhu7777/AI_Intelligent_bot-/README.md

-# Intelligent Retrieval-Augmented Generation (RAG) Agent
+# Intelligent Retrieval-Augmented Generation (RAG Model) Agent

 This project implements a dynamic Retrieval-Augmented Generation (RAG) system combined with intelligent agent-level access control, graph-based expansion, and trigger-aware reranking.
 The assistant securely responds based only on the user's clearance level, using structured document embeddings and OpenAI's GPT models.